• Home

 Alex and Betty Kozowyk started farming in Flamborough in 1953.
 Their farm was a mix of cattle, chickens, pasture, hay fields, raspberries, vegetables for the family, and flowers for beauty and the hummingbirds.
 A few acres of the provincially significant, Flamborough Centre Swamp was also included in the farm.

-In 2002 Pat Kozowyk and Ernst von der Kall bought a 10 acre portion of the farm.
+In 2002 Pat Kozowyk, Ernst von der Kall and their daughter Briar von der Kall moved into the old farm house and started to work a 10 acre portion of the farm.
 They named it Baba Link Farm, in memory of Pat’s mother, “Baba” Betty.
 Baba is Ukrainian for Grandmother.

 The logo for the farm is based on an Ukrainian folk art design, and is a little like the Bobolink birds that sang all summer in the pasture.